 Restrict access to your public-facing website based on WordPress user roles

 The list so far has been about free WordPress user roles plugins.
 However, not everything can be done using just free plugins.
-Particularly, you can't restrict access to various areas of your front end site effectively.
+Particularly, you can't restrict access to various areas of your front-end site effectively.

-- restricting pages, posts, and any custom post types based on user role
+- Restricting pages, posts, and any custom post types based on user role.

 There are hundreds of ways to run a simple membership site on WordPress.
 Most of these are pretty expensive.
-However, if you just need restrict access to certain parts of your site, then our Password Protected Categories plugin handles the job more than well.
+However, if you just need to restrict access to certain parts of your site, then our Password Protected Categories plugin handles the job more than well.

-As the name suggests, this plugin takes any post or page category and restricts access to it based on the visitor knowing the password or having a user account assigned to a specific role.
+As the name suggests, this WordPress permissions plugin takes any post or page category and restricts access to it based on the visitor knowing the password or having a user account assigned to a specific role.

-For instance, you can create a new user role using any of the free plugins above, call it Member or something similar, create a new category for your members-only content, and then use Password Protected Categories to pair your new user role and content category.
+For instance, you can create a new WordPress user role using any of the free plugins above, call it Member or something similar, create a new category for your members-only content, and then use Password Protected Categories to pair your new user role and content category.